psathyrella/partis/manual.md

 ##### cluster annotations

-If --outfname is set, in addition to the clusters in that file, the most likely annotation for each final cluster are written to --cluster-annotation-fname (default `<--outfname>.replace('.csv', '-cluster-annotations.csv')`).

-To annotate an arbitrary collection of sequences using simultaneous multi-HMM inference (which is much, much more accurate than annotating the sequences individually), you can combine the `--queries` and `--n-simultaneous-seqs` arguments.
+To annotate an arbitrary collection of sequences using simultaneous multi-HMM inference (which is much more accurate than annotating the sequences individually), you can combine the `--queries` and `--n-simultaneous-seqs` arguments.
 For instance, if you knew from partitioning that three sequences `a`, `b`, and `c` were clonal, you could run:

 ``` ./bin/partis annotate --infname in.fa --queries a:b:c --n-simultaneous-seqs 3 --outfname abc-annotation.csv```